eiln/anecc/coreml101.md

 	mlmodel = ct.convert(add)

-P.S. if anyone with enough time and SSD is willing to mass convert matmul kernels do lmk.

-## From Builder
+### From Builder

 	from coremltools.models.neural_network import NeuralNetworkBuilder
 	from coremltools.models import neural_network, datatypes

-All the conversion methods essentially come down to building the model "spec".
-The model spec is a DAG (graph) of passes connected by dict keys.
+All the conversion methods essentially come down to building the model "spec", a DAG (graph) of passes connected by dict keys.
 When ct.models.MLModel(spec) is called, the spec, formatted as an XML/plist, is fed into ANECompiler.

 The raw interface to this spec-building is NeuralNetworkBuilder.
-It's verbose as shit and really fucking anal about dict key names.
-Why passes aren't positional I don't know.
-I totally see MB being born out of this concern.
-Use MB if you can, but Builder does grant the finest control.
+True to its name, it's verbose as fuck and really fucking anal about dict key names.
+Perhaps there is a deeper philosophy behind passes not being positional.
+MB was most definitely born out of the misery of Builder.
+Use MB if you can, but Builder, the lowest level, does grant the finest control.

 	input_features = [("x", datatypes.Array(*(10, 20, 30)))]
 	output_features = [("output", None)]